SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 SCDRP Participant Call, April 16, 2020

-DISCUSSION: Jim Murley, Chief Resilience Officer, Office of Resilience, Dept. of Regulatory and Economic Resources, Miami-Dade, FL
+Guest Speaker: Jim Murley, Chief Resilience Officer, Office of Resilience, Dept. of Regulatory and Economic Resources, Miami-Dade, Florida

 For the Long Haul: Public-Private Partnerships for Long-Term Disaster Recovery